4.2. Installing CRATE

 If you install any manually, check they run, as follows.

-Check that your text extractors are available and visible to CRATE via the PATH.
-Pass any extensions for which you want to see a report.
+To check that your text extractors are available and visible to CRATE via the

 This is optional.
-If you want to install C-based Python libraries, you’ll need a C/C++ compiler for Python 3.4.
+If you want to install C-based Python libraries, you’ll need a C/C++ compiler.

 You’ll want drivers for at least one database.
 See Recommended database drivers.